OpenAiTx/OpenAiTx/projects/skalinichev/uplot-wrappers/README-en.md

 # Motivation

-While several other uPlot wrappers already exist, all of them have one of the following limitations:
+Although several other uPlot wrappers already exist, all of them have one of the following limitations:

-1. They create uPlot instance once, during component mount phase, and expect you to handle all the update logic yourself.
+1. They create a uPlot instance once during the component mount phase and expect you to handle all the update logic yourself.
-2. They recreate uPlot instance anew whenever the props change, even if the instance can be updated to reflect the changes.
+2. They recreate the uPlot instance entirely whenever the props change, even if the instance could simply be updated to reflect the changes.

-In comparison this library tries it's best not to recreate the uPlot instance once the props change.
-Instead of recreation it tries to use uPlot public API to keep it up to date with the props.
+In contrast, this library does its best not to recreate the uPlot instance when the props change.
+Instead of recreating, it attempts to use the uPlot public API to keep it updated with the props.

 # Getting started

-See [React](#react), [Vue.js](#vuejs) or [Svelte](#svelte) sections below depending on what framework you're using.
+Refer to the [React](#react), [Vue.js](#vuejs) or [Svelte](#svelte) sections below, depending on the framework you're using.
-Also see API [documentation](#documentation) common to all frameworks.
+Also see the API [documentation](#documentation) that is common to all frameworks.

 # React

 ## Installation

-Install uplot-react package with uplot dependency:
+Install the uplot-react package along with the uplot dependency:

 -   Using npm: `$ npm install uplot-react uplot`
 -   Using yarn: `$ yarn add uplot-react uplot`

-You also need React 16.8 or above to be installed inside your project tree.
+You also need to have React 16.8 or above installed within your project tree.

 ## How to use